kube-burner/kube-burner/docs/reference/configuration.md

 - `labelSelector`: Deletes the objects with the given labels.
 - `apiVersion`: API version from the k8s object.

 This type of job supports the following parameters.
-Some of them  are already described in the [create job type section](#create):
+Described in the [jobs section](#jobs):

 - `waitForDeletion`: Wait for objects to be deleted before finishing the job.
 Defaults to `true`.
 - `name`